porjo/gocstat/README.md

 gocstat is a Go library for reading selected statistics about Linux containers.
 It should be considered Beta and not suitable for production.

-Containers are discovered by walking `BasePath` periodically Containers removed from the system are automatically pruned from the list of discovered containers.
+Running containers are discovered by walking `BasePath` periodically Containers stopped or removed from the system are automatically pruned from the list of discovered containers.

 The following example shows how to initalize the package and poll